 Fly to Lulea in Swedish Lapland, where you will be met and transferred to the iconic Tree Hotel located in the small hamlet of Harads and conceived and run by our long time partners and friends Kent and Britta Lindvall.

-The Tree Hotel comprises eight unique themed Tree Rooms, created by six separate architects.
-These are the Mirrorcube, Bird’s Nest, Cabin, Blue Cone, Dragonfly, 7th Room, UFO and new since winter 2022 – the Biosphere.
-(Note: certain rooms like the Cabin, Dragonfly, Biosphere and 7th Room carry a cost supplement but can represent good value for groups or families of 4).
+The Tree Hotel comprises of eight uniquely themed Tree Rooms, created by six separate architects.
+Comprising of the Mirrorcube, Bird’s Nest, Cabin, Blue Cone, Dragonfly, 7th Room, UFO and The Biosphere.
+(Note: Family rooms like the Cabin, Dragonfly, Biosphere and 7th Room carry a cost supplement and can sleep groups or families of 4).

-You have the rest of the afternoon at leisure and then dinner is served in the authentic restaurant a short walk from the tree cabins.
+You have the rest of the afternoon at your leisure and then dinner is served in the nearby restaurant, a short walk from your accommodation in the forest.

 Meals Included: Dinner